Rwandan Food: 7 Authentic Dishes You Shouldn’t Miss

 Rwandan Brochettes

-What it is: Rwanda’s answer to barbecue, tender chunks of goat, beef, chicken, or fish grilled on skewers, often served with fried plantains or potatoes.
+What it is: Tender chunks of goat, beef, chicken, or fish grilled on skewers, often served with fried plantains or potatoes.

 2. Fresh Lake Fish (Tilapia & Sambaza)